Cultivation of Cannabis Solicitors

 What is the difference between the charges of cultivation and production?

-A person can be charged with either cultivation or production, but not both together.
+UK cannabis laws are such that a person can be charged with either cultivation or production, but not both together.
 If you are charged with production, a Proceeds of Crime hearing can be issued.
 This provides authorities with the scope to seize any proceeds gained from crime should it be shown that the accused has obtained a benefit.

 Cannabis cultivation counts as a production of controlled drugs offence, yet can also be considered as a stand-alone drugs offence, depending on the circumstances.
 It is not possible for an individual to be charged with the production of a controlled drug and to be charged with cultivation of cannabis.

-The key difference between charges of cultivation and production is that offences of production can be considered under the Proceeds of Crime Act, with these types of offences the Court can recover property or money if the accused has received financial gain from the offence.
+Under UK cannabis laws, the key difference between charges of cultivation and production is that offences of production can be considered under the Proceeds of Crime Act, with these types of offences the Court can recover property or money if the accused has received financial gain from the offence.

 When deciding whether or not to charge an individual for cultivation of cannabis or cannabis production, the prosecution will consider various factors.
 For instance, if it is discovered that the offence is associated with large scale cannabis production, it is more likely to be charged with production of a controlled drug.
 Where the cultivation of cannabis was on a smaller scale, and without an ongoing supply of the drug, a cultivation of cannabis charge is more likely.